 Fully functioning kit

 Making sure crampon and axe points are sharp also make a huge difference.
 A good climber should use their feet well and having razor sharp crampons allows you to put your feet on mm size edges.
 This drastically opens up the number of foot holds available to you.
 Sharpen your axes and front points before attempting a harder route and expect to replace picks and front points altogether once a season if getting out regularly.

 Climbing in a 3 is usually a hinderance, however if trying a hard winter route I would always opt for a 3 where possible.
 This has many advantages; splitting the gear up on the walk in, someone else to break trail, a buddy to chat to on the long belays, breaking up the hard climbing with an extra fresh pair of arms.
 A bonus is that should someone become injured for whatever reason there are then 2 people to help them instead of one.

 Taylor it to your needs

 The list doesn't stop there.
 You should keep critically assessing what is making your day harder and how to improve.
-I know many friends who have made modifications to their kit for this reason.
+A friend of mine Dave Almond loves to make modifications to his kit.
 Such as velcro on top of Helmut and inside of hood to stop it coming off when it's windy or when you twist our head.
 Attaching a plastic buckle to crampon straps to make it easier to put them on with gloves.
 Chopping off and adding on parts to a rucksack.
-Even inventing new bits of kit that don't yet exist such as a big hanging bag that ca be filled with snow to bivi on on a Himalayan peak.
 The list goes on.